-The developing nature of the prototypes derives from the following issues, identified from the evaluation material:
+The raw nature of the prototypes derives from the following issues, identified from the evaluation material:

-- The relatively slow start of the project, basically not depending on the current operative project actors - The need to recreate detailed project goals in the beginning of the project that were quite general in nature in the original grant application. - Challenges in the beginning of the project when looking for the suitable staff from the IT management unit to implement the work packages 2 and 3 actions at Edufi.
-Due to the staff changes, there were challenges in finding enough IT architect resources during the first year of the project. - The relatively short time available for the actual piloting of the CompLeap prototype among the intended user groups (individual users, counselling staff at Finnish VET education providers).
-Within the timeframe of the project, the final number of prototype test users who attended the test survey was 107.
-The user survey results (32) included in the evaluation material are informative primarily as examples, not as a representative sample of the intended target groups.5 - The choice was to build the prototype around the data and information on the vocational education and training in Finland.
-Considering the original choice of the piloting parties among the Finnish VET providers, this is a relevant limitation and has supported the effective piloting of the prototype within the limited timeframe in 2019.
-However, due to these limitations the current protype offers a somewhat limited view of the opportunities built into the framework architecture and algorithm developed in the project.
+- The relatively slow start of the project, basically not depending on the current operative project actors. - The need to recreate the detailed project goals in the beginning of the project that were quite a general in nature in the original grant application. - Challenges in the beginning of the project, when looking for the suitable staff to implement the work packages 2 and 3 actions at Finnish National Agency for Education, as well as changes in the staff being closely related to the existing Finnish services such as KOSKI. - The relatively short time left for the actual piloting of the CompLeap prototype among the intended user groups (individual users, counselling staff at Finnish VET education providers).
+This has lead to the situation where the number of test users have not yet been very high.
+Accordingly, the user survey results included in the evaluation material inform primarily as examples, not as a representative sample of the intended target groups. - The choice was to build the prototype around the data and information on the vocational education and training in Finland.
+Considering the original choice of the piloting parties among the Finnish VET providers, this is relevant limitation and has supported the effective piloting of the prototype within a very limited timeframe in 2019.
+However, due to these limitations the current protype offers relatively limited view to the opportunities built into the framework architecture and algorithm developed in the project.

-The Sustainability Plan (Deliverable 23) illustrates the current state of the prototype, and in addition presents the required future connections to the other levels of education in Finland.
-The FINEEC evaluators agree on the need to complement the algorithm/prototype with a wider selection of educational opportunities.
+The Sustainability Plan (Deliverable 23) illustrates the current state of the prototype and in addition, presents the required future connections to the other levels of education in Finland.
+The FINEEC evaluators agree on the need to complement the algorithm/prototype with the wider selection of the educational opportunities.